“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 That’s when I decided, “ENOUGH IS ENOUGH!”

 My health and my life aren’t worth the money I’m making.
-I’m not willing to compromise my life for the sake of chasing monetary gains anymore.
+I’m not willing to compromise it for the sake of chasing monetary gains anymore.
 No amount of money in the world can replace my wellbeing.
 My riches are worthless if I don’t have a healthy body and mind to enjoy them.

 Slowly taking the necessary steps to improve my health, I had regained my sense of confidence and love for living again.
 After losing all the fat I gained within six months, I became fascinated with taking care of myself.
 And the more I improved my fitness, the more I wanted to learn about health – physical, mental, and spiritual.

 My health struggles catalyzed my transformation and eventually became my passion.
 Over time, I cultivated more drive as I actively dedicated time towards learning and improving my body and mind.

 Because of the pain from my health challenges, I felt the need to help others who are dealing with their unique wellness agony.
 That’s because I want them to get out of suffering and feel their most energetic and confident selves.

 By improving my health, I discovered the desire to enhance other areas of my life.
 This included my professional life, relationships, and personal growth.
 After delving deeper into those areas, I also felt the urge to help others who want to enhance their overall life.

 This holistic approach is the key to living a well-balanced life.
 Hence, this is where my current passion resides.
 When diving into topics of integrated life improvement, I feel most alive and connected to my core.

 Discover and Cultivate Your Passion

 Deep beneath your core, you have something that lights a fire in your belly.
 It’s your passion you have cultivated over time.
 Ask yourself:

 “How can I develop passion from a past traumatic event and use it to help others?”